hgn/net-applet-shuffler/README.md

 machine.

 What do you need?
 Probably you need as many as required hardware machines.
-If you want to test within a typical bumbbell topology you need probably 5 machines.
+If you want to test within a typical dumbbell topology you need probably 5 machines.
 Simple request/reply test can be done on one machine too.